mahlashrifi/Multibit_Trie_Manager/README.md

 # Multibit Trie Manager

-This project is the first practical assignment for the Network Device Course at AUT, undertaken in Fall 2023.
+This project is the first project for the Network Device Course at AUT, undertaken in Fall 2023.
 With this tool, you can efficiently create, visualize, update, and search within a multibit trie using various configurations.

 ## Introduction